We work with all UK carriers such as BT and Virgin to bring you the best choice but who’s the best???

 Here at 2Connect, we work with every single UK provider so you don’t have to.
 All our leased lines come from “Tier 1” carriers.
 We offer a 99.999% service level agreement for total peace of mind.

-On top of this we offer 24/7 support, 365 days a year, a fully managed router plus IP addresses.
+On top of this, we offer 24/7 support, 365 days a year, a fully managed router plus a static IP address.
 All our services are totally uncontended so whichever UK leased line provider we go with, the service will remain at the highest level.

 Our leased line price promise guarantee is applicable to any circuit so regardless of whether we choose BT, Virgin, TalkTalk or Vodafone just to name a few, you have the total peace of mind that the pricing we give you is the best out there.